im-Rajat/Docker/README.md

 # Docker

+- List Docker CLI commands:
+    - `docker`
+    - `docker container --help`

+- Display Docker version and info:
+    - `docker --version`
+    - `docker version`
+    - `docker info`

 Docker is a platform for developers and sysadmins to develop, deploy, and run applications with containers.

 ### Why Docker?
+- Docker images are built using the Dockerfile which consists of a set of instructions that are required to containerize an application
+- Docker image is a lightweight, standalone, and executable software package that includes everything needed to run an application.
+- This includes the application code, libraries, dependencies, tools, and a runtime
+- A base operating system.
+- It is a blueprint of the Container.
-The use of Linux containers to deploy applications is called containerization.
+- The use of Linux containers to deploy applications is called containerization.
 Containers are not new, but their use for easily deploying applications is.
 Containerization is increasingly popular because containers are:
-Flexible: Even the most complex applications can be containerized :-
+- Flexible: Even the most complex applications can be containerized :-
 - Lightweight: Containers leverage and share the host kernel.
 - Interchangeable: You can deploy updates and upgrades on-the-fly.
 - Portable: You can build locally, deploy to the cloud, and run anywhere.